Sangeethm04/ml_vision/README.md

 # ML Vision – AI-Powered Attendance Platform

-ML Vision automates classroom attendance using real-time facial recognition.
-This monorepo includes the full stack: a modern React frontend, a Spring Boot backend, and a Python vision engine powered by OpenCV + face_recognition.
+ML Vision reimagines classroom attendance using AI and computer vision.
+Instead of roll calls or manual check-ins, the system continuously analyzes live video, recognizes students, and records attendance automatically, down to the timestamp and confidence level.
+The platform brings together a modern React interface, a robust Spring Boot backend, and a real-time Python vision service, delivering an intuitive and automated attendance experience for both instructors and students.

 ---